Sinf-e-Aahan: Episodes 11 – 15

 As Usama watches the LCs during their drill again, and he thinks back to all the goof-ups he and Taimur used to be involved in, and that he too found the training at PMA unbearable at times.
-When we see Pariwesh writing home, she mentions more of her aspirations once she becomes a full-fledged soldier, the fact that she will send her salary home to pay off the mortgage on her father’s land instead of using it.
-She tells her father that all the lessons of rifle shooting & marksmanship which she learnt as a child are now coming in handy.
+When we see Pariwesh writing home, she mentions more of her aspirations once she becomes a full-fledged soldier, the fact that she will send her salary home to pay off the mortgage on her father's land instead of using it.
+She tells her father that all the lessons of rifle shooting and marksmanship which she learnt as a child are now coming in handy.
 As the LCs are at the shooting range, Nathmy holding her rifle thinks back to when her father returned from PMA and taught her how to fire a pistol.
-Her present ability to wield a weapon and use it made her think back to when her father lay mortally wounded, shouting for her to hand over the pistol – but she stood there frozen, and watched him being shot to death as he lay on the ground and also that (had her father been alive today) he would have indeed marvelled at her abilities & achievement.
+Her present ability to wield a weapon and use it made her think back to when her father lay mortally wounded, shouting for her to hand over the pistol – but she stood there frozen, and watched him being shot to death as he lay on the ground and also that (had her father been alive today) he would have indeed marvelled at her abilities and achievement.

-Usama notices Kiran melancholy and in grief, but Kiran refuses to share the pain of Taimur’s death and to discuss anything with him in that regard.
+Usama notices Kiran melancholy and in grief, but Kiran refuses to share the pain of Taimur's death and to discuss anything with him in that regard.
 In sympathy, all Usama can do is wait till she is ready to open up to him.
 Yet Kiran takes pride in watching Usama become the father to her daughter that she always wanted Taimur to be.
 The LCs get ready for a speech competition and Pariwesh is petrified, but Mahjabeen helps her to prepare.
 Arzoo writes home to tell her family that now she is old enough to uphold the household financial responsibilities.
-She has now found her life’s objective, which is not to get married to her landlord’s son, Naurez.
+She has now found her life's objective: to not marry her landlord's son, Naurez.